stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - In production, it is not possible to use a self-signed certificate for the integration due to BMID needs the certificate & its intermediate chain.
 - For testing/Sandbox you can use a self signed certificate like that you could define validity period.

 ### 2.1.2.
-About JWKSet/JWKSet URIs/Callback URLs
+About JWKSet/JWKSet URIs/Callback/Redirect URLs

 Once your Sandbox is created and the your Partner code is provided to you, for one Partner code you will have maximum 1 JWKSet.

-When you change the JWKSet URL, BMID Support must be notified immediately in order to create a new certificate.
+When your JWKSet URL changes, BMID Support must be notified immediately in order to create a new certificate.

+The redirect URL is specified in each Authorization request, the User will be redirected to that URL after the (failed or successful) authentication in the itsme App.

 <aside class="success"> Is it possible to register multiple valid callback URIs/JWKSet URIs for one environment?
 Or does it need to be changed whenever URIs are switched?</aside>

 While it is possible to register several redirect URLs but not possible to register several JWKSet URLs.

-The redirect URL is specified in each Authorization request, the User will be redirected to that URL after the (failed or successful) authentication in the itsme App.
-You need to specify it in the onboarding file because it needs to be whitelisted by our F5.
-We can whitelist several urls.
-The jwkset urls, however, is used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
-Our BE must know what URL to contact, and thus we can register only one JWKSet URL.

 <aside class="notice">Please consult <a name="ServiceCode"></a> for more information about the notion of Service Code.</aside>